NetherlandsForensicInstitute/DNANet/README.md

 $ pdm install
 ```

-Git LFS is used to track `.hid` and `.pt` files.
+Git LFS is used to track `.pt` (model) files.
 Make sure to [install Git LFS](https://git-lfs.com/) on your system.
 In order to retrieve the files from the remote run the following command:
 ```bash
 $ git lfs pull
 ```

+HugginFace datasets is used to download the research data.
+This is done automatically whenever the data is missing from your config's provided root directory.
+When this is triggered, data is pulled from the ["NetherlandsForensicInstitute/DNANet_2p5pMixture_PPF6C_2024"](https://huggingface.co/datasets/NetherlandsForensicInstitute/DNANet_2p5pMixture_PPF6C_2024) HuggingFace repository.

 ## Code overview
 The repository is roughly organized into three sections: